Reporting the QST

 - add the amounts of any bad QST debts you recovered during the reporting period; and

-- subtract the amounts of any debts established to be bad debts during the reporting period.
+- subtract the amounts of any bad debts written off during the reporting period.

 If the calculation results in a positive amount, that is the specified net tax you must remit to us.
 If the calculation results in a negative amount, that is the refund of the specified net tax you can claim.